This example is on Windows 10. But setting up on unix should be similar.

 curl --data @mydata.ttl -H "Content-Type: application/x-turtle" http://localhost:8080/rdf4j-server/repositories/test/statements

-You can store to a named graph by adding a ?context
+You can store to a named graph by adding a ?context parameter to the URL, e.g.,

 curl -v --data @mydata.ttl -H "Content-Type: application/x-turtle" \